Efforts to cool housing market sparked drop in CMHC insurance

 The declines were somewhat offset by increases in insurance volumes for multi-unit residential buildings, such as apartment buildings, where the number of units insured rose by 16 per cent to 25,460 from 21,982 last year.

 The total value of new loans insured in the first quarter dropped 42 per cent to $8.3-billion from $14.3-billion last year, CMHC said.
-The agency’s total portfolio of insurance-in-force stood at $502-billion as of March 31, down 2 per cent from $512-billion at the end of December, 2016.
+The Crown corporation’s total portfolio of insurance-in-force stood at $502-billion as of March 31, down 2 per cent from $512-billion at the end of December, 2016.

+Portfolio insurance for financial institutions, which took the biggest hit in the first quarter, was impacted by new federal rules last fall that restricted the types of mortgages eligible to be insured.
+Lenders can no longer insure mortgages on homes with a purchase price over $1-million, for example, and cannot insure mortgages on homes that are purchased for rental or as investments.

+Steven Mennill, CMHC’s senior vice-president of insurance, said most of the drop in demand for portfolio insurance in the first quarter was the result of a premium hike CMHC introduced on Jan.
+1 because of new capital requirements for mortgage insurers that were introduced by Canada’s financial regulator.

 Follow @JMcFarlandGlobeon Twitter: